Followers

 War in the Shadows

-Moro insurgents vs US Army in Philipines
+Philippine Moro insurgents vs the US Army

 Burning of Revenue Cutter, Gaspee at

-Warwick, RI early act of Insurgency
+Warwick, RI, early act of Insurgency

 A Secret Committee